 A conditioned core will make you a more efficient runner; you will have stronger power transition from your arms to your legs, your posture will be less likely to become compromised through fatigue (especially on a steep hill climb) which means breathing and biomechanics will remain effective.
 You’ll be able to descend over technical terrain quickly with more control, and you’ll have less unnecessary lateral movement.

-Core training will improve the activation of the prime movers used in running such as the glutes, quads, hamstrings and hip flexors.
+Core training for trail runners will improve the activation of the prime movers used in running such as the glutes, quads, hamstrings and hip flexors.
 It will develop proprioception (the sense that lets us perceive the location, movement and action of parts of the body), and with polished proprioception being key to staying on your feet over rocky, muddy, gnarly trails, that has to be a good thing.
-If ultras or fell running are your bag then you’ll probably need to carry one – a conditioned core will also equip you to transport your, er, equipment.
+If ultras or fell running are your bag then you’ll probably need to carry one – a conditioned core will also equip you to transport your equipment.
 So essentially, if you look after your core, your core will look after you.

 Imagine two empty cola cans: One can is in good condition but the other has a dent in the side halfway up.
 If you were to apply equal pressure to both cans by pushing down on top of them, which one would crumple first?
 Well, the one with the dent of course… that one would allow less force / power to travel through it; you could say the can with the dent has a weak core.